gbonmar/chat-app/README.md

 Requirements checklist:
 1. ✓ Create a simple chat app
-2. ✓ Essential CRUD operations
-3. ✓ Have a client and a server module
+2. ✓ Have a client and a server module
-4. ✓ Events and activities should be in real time(eg. Notifications, chats & etc)
+3. ✓ Events and activities should be in real time(eg. Notifications, chats & etc)

 Components must have
 c.
 Login and account functionality - Only nickname, without log in